 - d.
 All applicants will be required to produce a full birth certificate.
 Children born overseas should also produce a passport. - e.
 Home address is considered to be the address where the child normally lives.
 Where care is split and a child moves between two addresses, the household in receipt of the child benefit would normally be the address used but the admission authority body reserves the right to request other evidence as fit the individual circumstance.
 Applicants should not state the address of another relative or person who has daily care of the child. - f.
 'Sibling' is defined in these arrangements as full, half or step brothers and sisters, adopted and foster brothers and sisters who are living at the same address and are part of the same family unit.
 This does not include cousins or other family relationships. - g.
 A waiting list for children who have not been offered a place will be kept and will be ranked according to the admission criteria.
 The waiting list does not consider the date the application was received or the length of time a child's name has been on the waiting list.
 This means that a child's position on the list may change if another applicant is refused a place and their child has higher priority in the admissions criteria. - h.
 For 'In Year' applications received outside the normal admissions round, if places are available they will be offered to those who apply.
 If there are places available, but more applicants than places, then the published oversubscription criteria will be applied. - i.
-If an application for admission has been turned down by the governing board, parents may appeal to an independent appeals panel.
-Parents must be allowed at least twenty school days from the date of notification that their application was unsuccessful to submit that appeal.
-Parents must give reasons for appealing in writing and the decision of the appeals panel is binding on the governors. - j.
+No appeals may be made against any decision for entry to the Nursery Age Group. - j.
 The governing board reserve the right to withdraw the offer of a school place where false evidence is received in relation to the application. - k.
-It is the duty of governors to comply with regulations on class size limits for children aged between rising five and seven.
-The governing board may exceed the regulations for twins and children from multiple births where one of the children is the 30th child admitted.
-This also applies to in-year applicants who are looked after/previously looked after children of UK service personnel or children who move into the area for whom there is no other school available within a reasonable distance. - 1.
-If a child is a "summer born child", parents may request that the date their child is admitted to school is deferred to later in the school year.
-However, the child must start school before the end of that school year.
-If a parent wishes their child to be educated out of their normal school year (kept back a year), they must discuss this with the school before applying.
-However, the final decision on this rests with the headteacher. - m.
-Parents may request that their child attend school part-time until he/she reaches his/her fifth birthday.
+Please note that admission to the Nursery Age Group: - > Does not guarantee a place in the Reception class; - > Does not guarantee a place for brothers and sisters in subsequent years.